[Looking for 2022 events? See this article.]

 September 23-24, 2019 in Breckenridge, CO

 This second-year agency event is a spinoff from the long-running SearchCon conference in the Denver area.
 Content is targeted to owners of digital agencies—topics like finances, leadership, automation, lead-gen, and more.

-I keynoted the first event in 2018 and I’ve been invited to return as a speaker in 2019.
+I keynoted the first event in 2018, and I’ll return to keynote in 2019.
 I like that AgencyCon’s size provides great networking.
 Register here.